volodymyrhudyma/blog/content/blog/2020-09-11-unit-testing-in-react-applications.md

 ## Testing complex components in React

-In this section we will test the React Component that retrieves data from an external API based on the input provided by the user and displays it in a list:
+In this section we will test the React Component, which retrieves data from an external API based on the input provided by the user and displays it in a list:

 ```tsx
 import React, { FC, useState, ChangeEvent } from 'react';